 [34:55] Ibbad’s Advice to Those Going to the Caribbean

-Try to reach out to other people who have been through the process (like Ibbad).
-He believes having that first person perspective is very important.
+Try to reach out to other people who have been through the process.
+He believes having that first-person perspective is very important.
 Secondly, be extremely self-aware.
-Thirdly, know that your timeline may not work out the first time around for what you want to do.
-You can take a gap year for research.
-You don’t necessarily get the first residency you want on the first try.
-Just know that and keep doing what you have to be doing for yourself.
-It’s not bad on the other side when you finally get there.
+Thirdly, know that your timeline may not work out the first time around for what you want to do.Being in a Caribbean medical school, you won't necessarily match into the residency you want on your first try.Click To Tweet

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook